zhaofeng-shu33/pybhcd/README.md

 An efficient Bayesian nonparametric model for discovering hierarchical community structure in social networks.

+This repository is a Python-binding of [bhcd](https://github.com/zhaofeng-shu33/bhcd).

 ## Parameter Tuning
-There are five parameters (alpha, beta, lambda, delta, gamma) to be tuned, lines within interval (0,1) and satisifies the following constraint.
+There are five parameters (alpha, beta, lambda, delta, gamma) to be tuned, lines within interval (0,1) and satisfies the following constraint.

 alpha > beta